FAQs - (Click on the Question below to go to our answer)

 Finally, it MUST introduce a theme of accountability and responsibility by monitoring and assessing the underpinning behaviours expected from the organisational values.

-6. What is ES2 and how does it fit into the Phoenix Effect?
+6. What is ES2 and what does it do for organisational culture?
+(To Top)

 ES2 is what we describe as a must have for a successful and sustained organisational culture.